99.9%

 Local TV ratings were down 20% in 2024: after

 being down 28% in 2023.
+Unlike the Blues fans,

 the self-proclaimed Best Fans in Baseball don’t

 seem to be good with it.
+Two professional sports

 teams in the same market with similar situations